Grey Box Application Testing: What It Is and Why You Need It

 Offensive Security Managing Consultant

 Mobile, web, and cloud-based solutions for online communications and other technologies proliferated after the pandemic, and the trend shows no signs of slowing down.
 Apps are omnipresent these days.
 Apple’s trademark phrase, “There’s an app for that,” has become more than a savvy marketing ploy—it’s today’s reality.
-To ensure that your applications minimize critical security risks, you need to test your applications for vulnerabilities and remediate them.
+To ensure that your applications minimize critical security risks, you need to test your applications for vulnerabilities and remediate them

 According to the Open Web Application Security Project (OWASP), broken access control was the number one security risk to applications in 2021, accounting for a staggering 94% of occurrences.
 Most web applications are easily accessible by design, making them prime targets for threat actors.

-Gray box testing is an application security approach combining white box and black box testing principles.
+Grey box application testing is an application security approach combining white box and black box testing principles.
 In a white box assessment, the tester has full internal knowledge of the application being tested, such as source code, design, and credentials for authenticated testing.
-Alternatively, a black box assessment is performed without knowledge of the system’s internals and without access to the application.
+Alternatively, a black box assessment is performed without knowledge of the system’s internals and access to the application.
 Black box testing evaluates your application in a scenario closest to a real-life attack.

-How Does Grey Box Testing Work?
+How Does Grey Box Application Testing Work?

 Application penetration testing, or app pen-testing, is a form in which ethical hackers apply general pen-testing principles and approaches to apps.
 This includes native apps built for phones, tablets, or other devices; however, web applications are the most common targets for app pen-testing.